 The Supreme Court ruled unanimously in 2001 that a prison inmate did not have a First Amendment right to assist another prisoner in legal matters in Shaw v.
 Murphy.
-This is a photo of a law library in a U.S. penitentiary on McNeil Island in Puget Sound, Department of Justice.
-(Photo, public domain.)
+This 1938 photo shows a law library in a U.S. penitentiary on McNeil Island in Puget Sound.
+(Image via National Archives, public domain)

 'Inmate law clerk' punished for providing assistance to another prisoner

 Kevin Murphy, incarcerated at the Montana State Prison, was an “inmate law clerk” who provided assistance to fellow prisoners.
 Although prison rules prohibited him from being assigned to the case of Pat Tracy, who had been charged with assaulting a corrections officer, Murphy had written a letter to him that resulted in punishment for Murphy after it was intercepted.